 Finding presents for a toddler can be an expensive business, there is so much on offer out there and it can be really difficult to stick to a budget when you’re thinking about buying the perfect gifts for that special toddler in your life.
-Cheap toys for boys can be super hard to find, because I don’t know about you, but it just seems so much easier to buy for girls.
+Cheap toys for 3 year old boys can be super hard to find, because I don’t know about you, but it just seems so much easier to buy for girls.
 Maybe I’m being gender stereotypical but play make up, hair stuff and cute girly clothes don’t seem to cost the earth, yet there doesn’t seem to be an alternative for little boys.

 With my little boy turning three next year, I’ve made it my mission to have a good hunt now for the best cheap toys for 3 year olds.
 I’ll still be on maternity leave when Dexter turns three years old, so finding budget toys to gift him for his special birthday is going to be more important than ever.

 Best Budget Toys £10 and under